Skip to content

 What is Rune?

-Rune is a library and SDK designed to develop high-quality frontend applications.
-It is tailored for creating elegant UIs, reusable components, supporting smooth rendering, and facilitating the creation of high-quality libraries.
+Rune is both a library and an SDK for developing high-quality frontend applications.
+It’s designed to facilitate elegant UI development, the creation of reusable components, smooth rendering, and the production of robust, high-quality libraries.

 typescript